 The overarching long-term goal of the Integrative Medicine for Patient-reported Outcomes Values and Experience (IMPROVE) research program is to evaluate whether integrating a virtual mind-body programming, Integrative Medicine at Home (IM@Home), will improve patient perceived values, outcomes, and experiences as they undergo systemic cancer treatment such as chemotherapy, immunotherapy, radiotherapy, targeted agents, cytoreductive surgery.

 This study is evaluating whether an experimental treatment called GLPG5101 helps to treat non-Hodgkin lymphoma (NHL) and if it is safe to use.
-This study will be carried out in 2 phases: - The first phase is to see which dose of GLPG5101 works best with the least number of side effects. - In the second phase, all participants will get the best dose of the first phase.
+This study will be carried out in 2 phases: - The first phase is to see which doses of GLPG5101 work best with the least number of side effects. - In the second phase, participants will receive the selected dose(s) based on the results in the first phase.

 This study will evaluate the safety, pharmacokinetics, and efficacy of alectinib in children and adolescents with ALK fusion-positive solid or CNS tumors for whom prior treatment has proven to be ineffective or for whom there is no satisfactory standard treatment available.